 In the Silicon Valley, fortunes are fleeting and moving fast/breaking things is encouraged by entrepreneurs, i…

-Estimating project costs to near accuracy is a tricky and stressful job.
+Estimating project costs for any organization to near accuracy is a tricky and stressful job.
 If you get it right, you complete a project successfully within the set time and budget.
 But if you get it wrong, you could find yourself seeking additional funding, reducing the project’s scope, and convincing stakeholders and customers to spend extra money or time.